 Applying for a Liquor License – Do’s and Don’ts

-When applying for a liquor license, there are many hurdles one must jump through in order to be successfully granted a license.
+When applying for a liquor license application in Washington, there are many hurdles one must jump through in order to be successfully granted a license.
 It is because of these hurdles that it is important to consult with an attorney before you begin.
 The various obstacles you and your business face may include: the basic requirements, such as providing floor plans and photographs of the business; speaking with the local public, such as a school, church, or other public institution that is within 500 feet to avoid having them object to your license; or even your past criminal convictions.
 An attorney will help you navigate the difficult process to ensure you have dotted your I’s and crossed your T’s.

 What to do: